hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 You may also see channels with the status `PendingToClose` if they are closing or `WaitingForCommitment` if they are opening.

-**_Note:_** If you closed your channel with Bob, make sure you have reopened it with 0.2 HOPR tokens staked before continuing this tutorial.
+**_Note:_** If you closed your channel with Betty, make sure you have reopened it with 0.2 HOPR tokens staked before continuing this tutorial.

 ### Send a 1-HOP message

-Now that you have an open channel with Bob, you can use Bob as an intermediary node to relay your message.
+Now that you have an open channel with Betty, you can use them as an intermediary node to relay your message.

 ```
-send Bob,me This is a message for me!
+send Betty,me This is a message for me!
 ```

 The general format is: